How We Collect Our Data

 Borrowing against your bitcoin is a big decision, and lender marketing doesn't make it easy to compare real costs.
 Here's exactly how we keep our numbers honest.

-Checked daily
+Checked Daily

 Every day, our monitoring system visits each lender's published rate and terms pages and compares what it finds against our database.
 When something looks different — a rate change, a new fee, a collateral change — it gets flagged.
 Any meaningful change is reviewed against the lender's official source before our numbers update.